Columbus Felony Attorney

-In Ohio, if you receive, and then keep or dispose of, property that has been taken against its owner’s permission or knowledge, then you can be found guilty of receiving stolen property.
+In Ohio, if you receive, keep, or dispose of property that has been taken against its owner's permission or knowledge, then you can be found guilty of receiving stolen property.
 This has to be done intentionally.

-You are can also be found guilty of having committed a crime if you buy stolen property or possess stolen property.
+You can also be found guilty if you buy stolen property or possess stolen property.

 Depending on the value of the property involved, you may be charged with committing a felony of the 5th degree, a felony of the 4th degree, or a felony of the 3rd degree.
 5

 Drug abuse attracts major penalties in a state court of Ohio as well as a Federal court.
 Penalties assigned by the federal court are far harsher and have more of an impact on a person's criminal record.

-Drug related crimes include possession of drug paraphernalia, drug tampering, illegal manufacture of drugs, drug trafficking, and possession of controlled substances.
+Drug related crimes include possession of controlled substances or drug paraphernalia, drug tampering or trafficking, and illegal manufacture of drugs.
 If you commit any of these crimes, you may be tried by either the state court or the federal court, or in rare cases by both.
 If one were to come across this situation, then they might need a drug crimes attorney las vegas, or an attorney from the state in which they are tried to handle the case.

 Drug related crimes are usually all charged as felonies.
 Drug trafficking, manufacture, possession, and tampering especially are the gravest of felonies.
 On the federal level, a person, if convicted, may even be assigned a life sentence for a drug crime.
 6